PROJECT

 Current progress

-Work package 1 is focussed on the efficient management of the GoGreen project.
+Work package 1 is focused on the efficient management of the GoGreen project.
 In order to successfully manage the project consortium, WP1 has implemented the following:

 • The minimization of environmental impact; the project has adopted specific strategies to reduce travel and its environmental footprint, like the online six-monthly Consortium Meetings, sample sharing and the clustering of meetings.